chobgo/Cyclistic_Case_Study_Google/README.md

 Using the rides data from March 2024 to February 2025, I loaded and renamed each file in PostgreSQL (for example, as march_2024) and generated 12 files.
 These files were then combined into a single table named 'rides' using the following [code](Data_Combining_sql) to facilitate the data cleaning and analysis process.

+The new table rides contain 5,783,100 records.

+## Data Exploration

+Next, as part of the processing phase and prior to the data cleaning stage, I will make some brief observations about the obtained data